phoenixperry/Interactive_Development_in_Open_Frameworks/Week1_Installation_Guide.md

 Nothing happened!
 It built and no grey window opened.
 2. You are not building the empty example project in open frameworks.
 Change the build target.
 ![](buildChange.png)

-### Windows
-More soon here!
-There should be more documentation on this stuff than there is online.
-I'm sorry I can't just point you all somewhere but move through this